Negatively Curved Graphs: Other Forms of Negative Curvature

 In general, we require that $R>1$, because any three vertices $a,b,c$ that induce three edges satisfy $\frac{I(a,b,c)}{\vd(a,b,c)} = 2$.
 Even if the graph has no triangles, a similar approach can be used with equal-distant points along the shortest cycle.
-By the thin triangles condition, if we choose $R>4\delta$, then any $\delta$-hyperbolic graph $G$ with satisfy $H_R(G) < 3/2$.
-Therefore if we choose $R$ too large, then we are reduced to the same state that every finite graph will be hyperbolic.
+On the other hand, proofs connecting insize to hyperbolicity (see \cite{GH}) show that if $R > 16 (1 + \delta(G))$, then $H_R(G) < 3/2$.
+Thus, if $R$ is too large, then the motivation to consider scaled hyperbolicity instead of Gromov hyperbolicity dissapears.

 We claim that for any fixed $R$ there exist infinitely many graphs $G$ that are $(2R/3)$-hyperbolic and $H_R(G) = 2$.
-A $k$-subdivision of a graph $G$ is a graph $G^{1/k}$ such that each edge $uv$ of $G$ is replaced by a disjoint path $P_{u,v}$ that starts at $u$, ends at $v$, and has length $k$.
+A $k$-subdivision of a graph $G$ is a graph $G^{1/k}$ such that each edge $uv$ of $G$ is replaced by a disjoint path $P_{u,v}$ that starts at $u$, ends at $v$, and has length $k$ (because we are working with unweighted graphs, this is different than the definition in Section \ref{hyperbolicity subsec}).
 By the four points condition, it is easy to see that if $G$ is $\delta$-hyperbolic, then $G^{1/k}$ is $(\delta+2k)$-hyperbolic.
 If $k>R/3$ and $G$ is not a tree, then every cycle in $G^{1/k}$ has length at least $R$, and so by our argument above $H_R(G^{3/R}) = 2$.
-See Figure \ref{partitioning by f} for an example of a $0$-hyperbolic graph; they have been characterized \cite{BC} as the graphs $G$ such that if $H$ is a subgraph of $G$ that is maximal among $2$-connected graphs, then $H$ is a complete graph.
 By $k$-subdividing such a $0$-hyperbolic graph with $k = \lceil R/3 \rceil$, we see that the claim is true.
-Because we have infinitely many, this class contains graphs that are unbounded in size.
+Because there exists infinitely many non-tree $0$-hyperbolic graphs (they are characterized in \cite{H}), this class contains graphs that are unbounded in size.